 Stand-alone sites, also known as freestanding sites, are generally operated by nongovernmental organizations (NGOs) and are not associated with medical institutions.
-Usually CT is the only service these sites offer, and the staff is dedicated full-time to providing counseling and testing.
+Usually CT is the only service these sites offer, and the staff is dedicated fulltime to providing counseling and testing.
 Because clients most often self refer to stand-alone sites, they are commonly called voluntary counseling and testing (VCT) sites.
+For reasons of cost and cost-benefit, stand-alone sites are often located in high population density areas and where HIV infection rates are high.